+MAXV22 n

-MAXV22 n Maximum number of times to attempt v2.2 connection before giving up and trying v2.0 instead.
-This is for working around defective AX.25 v2.0 implementations.
-Defaults to half of the RETRY value.
+Maximum number of times to attempt v2.2 connection before giving up and trying v2.0 instead.
+This is for working around defective AX.25 v2.0 implementations which don't respond at all to SABME rather than replying with FRMR.